 Understand that selling a home can be a lengthy and often frustrating process.
 Perhaps a seller is seeking a short sale with their bank, or a buyer’s financing arrangements hit a snag.
-When things don’t go as planned, eager sellers and anxious buyers may consider allowing the buyer to move in the home prior to a closing.
-Regardless of pressure from the buyer, their real estate agent, or your own good intentions, here are four reasons a seller should never let their buyer become their tenant:
+When things don’t go as planned, eager sellers and anxious buyers may consider allowing the buyer to move into the home before a closing.
+Regardless of pressure from the buyer, their real estate agent, or your own good intentions, here are four reasons a seller should never let their buyer become their tenant.

-- The Buyer’s New Legal Status as “Tenant”.
 When a seller allows a buyer to move into the subject home before a closing has occurred, they now have created a landlord/tenant relationship.
 And like some tenants, they may not pay rent, or they don’t leave when they should.
-So when a buyer in anticipation of securing a mortgage is later denied, the buyer should leave the home voluntarily right?
+So when a buyer in anticipation of securing a mortgage is later denied, the buyer should leave the home voluntarily, right?
 If they refuse to leave, then the seller must legally evict them, since their buyer now has the same rights as a tenant under the law.
 Unless there is a mutually beneficial relationship that remains after the buyer’s financing falls through, there is no further reason to allow the buyer to stay in the home.

 No one says that the buyer/tenant relationship is completely untenable.
 Certainly the examples above are provided for the seller to stay alert and take precautionary measures.
 Sellers need to obtain maximum protection by consulting with outside real estate counsel so that they may protect their biggest investment, and themselves from becoming an unwitting landlord.

 If you liked what you read, check out our related YouTube videos